majacQ/rails/guides/source/association_basics.md

 end
 ```

-NOTE: Using `t.integer :supplier_id` makes the foreign key naming obvious and explicit.
+NOTE: Using `t.bigint :supplier_id` makes the foreign key naming obvious and explicit.
 In current versions of Rails, you can abstract away this implementation detail by using `t.references :supplier` instead.

 ### Choosing Between `has_many :through` and `has_and_belongs_to_many`

 Rails offers two different ways to declare a many-to-many relationship between models.
-The simpler way is to use `has_and_belongs_to_many`, which allows you to make the association directly:
+The first way is to use `has_and_belongs_to_many`, which allows you to make the association directly:

 ```ruby
 class Assembly < ApplicationRecord